Mala Mía (EP)

 Mala Mía is a collaborative extended play by American regional Mexican bands Fuerza Regida and Grupo Frontera.
 It was released on December 19, 2024, through Sony Music Latin, Rancho Humilde and Street Mob.
 Additional guest appearances include Óscar Maydon and Armenta.
 With the addition of the EP's five tracks, both bands have collaborated in a total of seven songs, while it is their first collaborative project.

 Background and composition

 On December 18, 2024, Fuerza Regida and Grupo Frontera announced on social networks that they would release an EP titled Mala Mía, additionally revealing its track list.
-The EP compromises of five tracks, with each one being in different musical styles, including cumbias, Tejano, and corridos tumbados, with the entirety of the EP thematically surrounding love affairs, heartbreak, and desire.
+The EP compromises of five tracks, with each one being in different musical styles, including cumbias, Norteño and corridos tumbados, with the entirety of the EP thematically surrounding love affairs, heartbreak, and desire.
 Production for the EP was handled by Armenta, who is also featured on "Aurora", along with Édgar Barrera, Grupo Frontera, Jesús Ortíz Paz and Moises López.